commercetools/nodejs/docs/sdk/api/graphQLTypescriptSdk.md

 To explore commercetools GraphQL API you can use an interactive [GraphiQL environment](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) which is available as a part of [ImpEx & API Playground](https://docs.commercetools.com/docs/login).

-### Call API to create new Customer using TypeScript SDK and Graph API
+### Call API to create new Customer using TypeScript SDK and GraphQL API

 Add the following code to `customer.js`.
 ```js